fukuyamasato/XAI-Telegram-Bot/README.md

 ```
 python3 <yourfilename>.py
 ```
-CTRL A+D to detach from screen
+CTRL A+D to detach from screen.
+Now you are readdy to go

 # Start to Get Logs